 Former Harvard Bell Fellow Hiram Beltran-Sanchez, PhD, is author on a study published in the journal HealthAffairs that has found that the unprecedented increase in homicides in Mexico between 2005 – 2010 resulted in reversing life expectancy gains for men, which had been improving for the prior 60 years.
-The study received much attention in … Continue reading “Homicide rate reverses life expectancy gains for men in Mexico”
+The study received much attention in the press, including a piece on fusion.net and medicaldaily.

 David Canning and Michael Reich recently co-authored a study in BMJ analyzing the effects of Social Security and Seguro Popular health insurances in Mexico.
 Previous studies have documented the benefits of these insurances as compared to no insurance, but how do they compare to each other?